World Health Organization says COVID-19 outbreak a pandemic | CBC News

 - 41 cases in Ontario.

+Alberta reported five news cases, bringing the total number in the province to 19.
+All of those cases are travel related, health officials said Wednesday.

-Ontario reported five of those cases as resolved, which means they are "no longer infectious based on two consecutive negative tests."
-B.C. says four of its cases are resolved.
+Ontario reported five of its cases were resolved, which means they are "no longer infectious based on two consecutive negative tests."
+B.C. said four of its cases are resolved.

 Health officials in Canada have reported one death linked to COVID-19 — a man in his 80s who lived at a long-term care facility in B.C.